bana9999/ALPR/README.md

 # Technologies/Languages Used
    1.Python: This is the most sought language for implementing AI projects.
    2.IDE: We used Jupter Notebook for this project.
    3.OpenCV: OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 It eases the work when projects are based primarily on images or videos.
    4.Tensorflow: TensorFlow is a free and open-source software library for machine learning.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
    5.Keras: Keras is an open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
    6.yOLOv5: YOLOv5 (You Only Look Once, Version 5) is a real-time object detection algorithm that identifies specific objects in videos, live feeds, or images.
    7.Scikit-Learn: It is a free software machine learning library for the Python programming language.
    8.Matplotlib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
    9.Imutils: A series of convenience functions to make basic image processing functions such as translation, rotation, resizing, skeletonization, displaying Matplotlib images, sorting contours, detecting edges, and much more easier with OpenCV.
-10.Tkinter: is a standard Python library used for creating graphical user interfaces (GUIs).
+   10.Tkinter :is a standard Python library used for creating graphical user interfaces (GUIs).
 It provides a set of tools and widgets for building interactive applications.
-Tkinter is based on the Tk GUI toolkit, which originated as a part of the Tcl scripting language.
+`

 # Methodolgy